samcole8/conduct/README.md

 # Conduct

-Conduct is a secrets management tool and wrapper for Docker Compose.
-Define all your secrets in an external configuration file, reference them in your codebase, and have them dynamically parsed into a temporary build environment.
+Conduct is a simple secrets management tool.
+Define all your secrets in an external configuration file, reference them in your codebase, and have them dynamically parsed into a temporary execution environment, removed upon completion of your command.

 ## Usage